 - Graduate Students (including exchange students)

 General Housing Information

-On-campus housing is rented by room.
-Rates for W&M’s housing are listed online; rent includes furniture and utilities.
+On-campus housing is rented by room and rates vary.
+Rent includes furniture and utilities.
 Laundry facilities are also available for a per load fee.

 - If you request any repairs, do this in writing (such as by email, or through an online form), and save a copy.
 That way, you have documented that you requested these repairs.

 - If you arrive earlier than your dorm's move-in date, you can search online and book a hotel near the College.